openstack/ironic/doc/source/deploy/install-guide.rst

 Enabling HTTPS in Image service
 ===============================

-The `Enabling HTTPS in Image service`_ section has been moved to the Bare Metal service Install Guide.
+See the `Enabling HTTPS in Image service`_ section in the installation guide for the Bare Metal service.

 .. _`Enabling HTTPS in Image service`: http://docs.openstack.org/project-install-guide/baremetal/draft/enabling-https.html#enabling-https-in-image-service